-We begin with James, who led the kingdom through a relatively peaceful era.
-James became king in 1603, succeeding the iconic Elizabeth I.
+We begin with King James, who led the kingdom through a relatively peaceful era.

 James was a big believer in the divine right of kings (Dieu et mon droit) and was disdainful of Parliament.
 He even ruled without Parliament for a time, annoyed that they would not grant him the money he needed due to mismanagement of funds within his court.

-Despite his monetary problems, James was quite scholarly.
+Despite his fiscal problems, James continued to be quite scholarly and intellectual.
 He wrote poetry and prose, and it is because of this king we have the Authorised King James Bible.

 James was held in high esteem by his people for his peaceful tenure.
 This peaceful era would fall away once his son, Charles I, took the throne.
 James passed on his dangerous appreciation for absolute rule, and Charles took it very seriously.

-Then came the Irish Rebellion, the (Second) English Civil War, and continued defiance of Parliament by Charles.
-He was tried for treason and “other high crimes” for his behavior during the conflicts.
-Asked to enter a plea, Charles staunchly refused on the grounds that no court had jurisdiction over a monarch.
-He was beheaded January 30th, 1649.
+Charles’s defiance of Parliament during the Irish Rebellion didn’t help his reputation, either.
+He was tried for treason and “other high crimes” for his behavior.
+Charles staunchly refused to enter a plea when asked – on the grounds that no court had jurisdiction over a monarch.

 The king’s successor, also named Charles, was declared by the Parliament of Scotland to be Charles II in February 1649.
 The English Parliament was none too pleased by this, and immediately passed a statute that made Scotland’s proclamation unlawful.
 The English republic was born via “An Act declaring England to be a Commonwealth” in May 1649.